ThomasAllanLamb/RPSLearner/README.md

 - How should About page be handled?
 Currently handled as an independent entry point which is emitted with file-loader.
 Is there a way to emit it without using file-loader?
 Emitting this way seems kind of hacky because file-loader is intended for creating links, which is slightly different.
 - How to deploy?
 I'm guessing prod should get bundles instead of sources
 - Add link to github repo
+- Recall limit currently maps 1 onto "remember nothing" and 0 locks.
+0 should be "remember nothing"